When you walk into your liquor store, where do your eyes land first?

 (Image source: Yelp, Chris Gasbarro’s Fine Wine & Spirits)

+Sales data from your POS system can show which items trend during different months or with different customer groups, giving you a clearer sense of what deserves front placement.
 For example, if rosé consistently sells more in late spring, or certain bourbons pick up around the holidays, you can adjust your seasonal layouts to match those real patterns instead of just guessing what customers want.

 5. Setting Up Clear, Strategic Signage